-One of the project’s many challenges is the execution of artist Ned Kahn’s ‘shimmer wall’ of more than 40,000 free swinging aluminum flappers that wrap the building on a tension cable structure and move gently with the wind.
+One of the project’s many challenges was the execution of artist Ned Kahn’s ‘shimmer wall’ of more than 40,000 free swinging aluminum flappers that wrap the building on a tension cable structure and move gently with the wind.
 A continuously curving ramp along the building’s perimeter leads to an observation point on the roof and a view of the Atlantic Ocean not previously available to the aquarium visitor.

 Coney Island was hit hard during Hurricane Sandy in October of 2012; as the neighborhood rebuilds, ESKW/A was part of a team that analyzed the damage to prepare for the restoration of the NY Aquarium.